-As omnivores, chickens can eat a wide range of foods without having any complications.
+As omnivores, chickens can eat a wide range of food.
 However, you shouldn’t give your chickens just anything because of this.
 That being said, can chickens eat kiwi?
 Are kiwis healthy for chickens?
 If they are, how many kiwis should you give your chickens, and how often?
 Read further to find the answers to these questions.

 Kiwi: Seeds, Skin and Flesh

-Kiwis are one-of-a-kind food for chickens as all parts are edible.
+Kiwis are a suitable food for chickens as all parts are edible.
 Besides, these green fruits are healthy and tasty.

 Kiwi seeds are tiny in size and, as such, don’t pose any harm to your chickens if swallowed.
 They go through the digestive tract unbroken and also facilitate the easy passage of other foods.
 The seeds aren’t only non-toxic; they’re packed with lots of nutrients.
 For instance, they contain fiber, antioxidants, protein, and omega-3 fatty acids.